Pouish85/readme-gen-cli/README.md

 npm install -g cli-readme-gene
 ```

-Once installed, you can run the command `readme-gen` in your terminal to start the application.
+Once installed, you can run the command `npx readme-gen` in your terminal to start the application.

 ## :octocat: Contribute